Magnetic-Field-Based Localization Using Spatial Field Variations: Signal Processing Principles, Models, and Challenges: Statistical Inference for Localization

 Current state-of-the-art methods for magnetic-field dead reckoning implement the Bayesian filter recursions in \eqref{eq:dead-reckoning recursions} using an error-state Kalman filter, in which the posterior is approximated as normally distributed~\cite{huangHFPS:2024,Li2025}.
 A first-order curl- and divergence-free polynomial map $\M_t$ is typically used to represent the field.
 As these implementations use arrays holding many magnetometers, careful calibration to align the coordinate axes and the sensitivities of all magnetometers is required for the methods to work well.

 As presented earlier, the Bayesian recursions for magnetic-field dead reckoning in \eqref{eq:dead-reckoning recursions} can be viewed as a special case of magnetic-field \ac{SLAM} with a local time-varying map $\M_t$ defined by the weights $w_t$.
 They can also be interpreted as a recursive extension of the model-learning approach in \eqref{eq:dispalcement learning} to magnetic-field dead reckoning, in which a dynamic model of the form \eqref{eq:p(w_t+1|w_t)} is introduced to describe the evolution of the local time-varying map $\M_t$.
 From a SLAM perspective, the fact that the local map $\M_t$ is accurate only in the vicinity of the current state and has finite memory due to the dynamics of the weights $w_t$ implies that no long-term magnetic-field memory can be exploited.
-Consequently, loop closure as in magnetic-field \ac{SLAM} is not possible, and the localization error grows without bound.
-Conversely, when a magnetic-field \ac{SLAM} system is provided with measurements from a magnetometer array, it effectively behaves as a magnetic-field dead reckoning system during exploration of previously unmapped areas~\cite{Skog2025}.
-Hence, if inertial navigation is used as the backbone of the SLAM process, this substantially reduces the growth rate of the location error when new areas are mapped and extends the feasible exploration duration; typically, the growth rate of the inertial navigation system localization error is reduced from cubic to linear in time.
+Consequently, loop closure after long-term exploration phases, as in magnetic-field \ac{SLAM}, is not possible, and the localization error grows without bound.
+Conversely, when a magnetic-field \ac{SLAM} system is provided with measurements from a magnetometer array, it can, in theory, effectively behave as a magnetic-field dead-reckoning system during exploration of previously unmapped areas~\cite{Skog2025}; practically, the map in the \ac{SLAM} system is often too coarse to reliably infer small displacement and orientation changes.
+Hence, if inertial navigation is used as the backbone of the SLAM process, this can, in theory, substantially reduce the growth rate of the location error when new areas are mapped and extend the feasible exploration duration~\cite{huangHFPS:2024}; typically, the growth rate of the inertial navigation system localization error is reduced from cubic to linear in time.